This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 During my time reporting in India, I had dozens of American and British journalists email me to say they were arriving in Delhi and would love to get together, buy me coffee, and ask me a few questions.
 Rarely did I get the same email from Indian writers.

 Foreign correspondents often begin setting up stories, contacts and networks before they even arrive in a country.
 They do this knowing no one.
 More often than not, they don’t speak the local language and will never learn it.
-Most foreign correspondents don’t see obstacles in their way; they see hurdles to be jumped.
+Most successful foreign correspondents don’t see obstacles in their way; they see hurdles to be jumped.

 Writers and journalists who network with others, especially in person, find their horizons broadening exponentially.